-This post is a re-print of an article published in Bic Magazine.
+This post is a reprint of an article published in BIC Magazine.

 If you dislike buzzwords as much as I do, then you probably already tune out when you hear or see the words “sustainability,” “circular economy” and “renewables.”
 So, let’s not discuss those here.
-Instead, let’s talk about making more money by making the best use of the resources we have, in order to ensure we always have the raw materials we need in the future.
+Instead, let’s talk about making more money by making the best use of the resources we have, to ensure we always have the raw materials we need in the future.
 Yes, that’s really what those buzzwords mean; they just get overused.

 The future of sustainability includes greater chemical reuse

-I think most people would agree they want things to be better for their children and for future generations than they were for us.
+I think most people would agree they want things to be better for their children and future generations than they were for us.
 Today, when people think about making a better tomorrow, most of the focus is on finding alternatives to petroleum-derived products by developing alternatives made from plants.
 Given the massive volumes of raw materials consumed every year, finding ways to utilize plant-based options certainly deserves a lot of attention and investment for the foreseeable future.
 Unfortunately, the switch to plant-based materials will take many years before it can be cost-effective in enough manufacturing processes to have a major impact.

 As with most trends, many people have lost sight of an approach that can very quickly minimize the need for a significant portion of raw materials and immediately produce significant returns.
 One of the best ways to accomplish this is to make further use of materials that are already in the economic engine.
 Yes, I’m speaking of chemical reuse.
 Reuse has long been the focus of many industries, such as paper and plastic, but less so for the overall chemical industry.